 - In re: Pettingill, 403 B.R.
 624 (Bankr.
 E.D.
 Ark.
 2009).

 Horton has received an AV® Preeminent™ 4.9 out of 5 rating by Martindale-Hubbell® Peer Review Ratings™ www.martindalehubbell/ratings.
-He has been named a "Rising Star" by Mid-South Super Lawyers magazine annually since 2010.
-The magazine awards this distinction to less than 2.5% of Arkansas lawyers who are either under the age of 40 or who have been practicing law for 10 years or less, based on an evaluation of professional achievement and peer recognition.
-Little Rock Soiree magazine also named Horton as one of Little Rock's best lawyers in 2012 and 2014.
+He has been named a “Rising Star” by Mid-South Super Lawyers magazine annually from 2010 to 2016.
+The magazine awards this distinction to less than 2.5% of Arkansas lawyers who are either under the age of 40 or who have been practicing law for 10 years or less, based on its independent research and evaluation of twelve indicators of professional achievement and peer recognition.
+Little Rock Soiree magazine also named Horton as one of Little Rock’s best lawyers in 2012, 2014 and 2017.
 In 2013-2014, his peers elected him President of the Debtor-Creditor Bar of Central Arkansas.

 Horton is a member of: